DSLR Film Scanning vs Lab Scanning: Which Is Right for You?

 • Shoot film regularly

-• Prefer hands-on workflow
+• Prefer a hands-on workflow

 • Plan to build a long-term film archive